-|Market Phase:? ||Bullish|| This indicator compares long term trend with short term price action to explain the current phase of the market.
-According to the indicator, the stock of Tesco Corp. is in the Bullish Phase.
-This indicates that the stock is in an uptrend.
-The buyers are attracted to the stock and are pushing TESO up.
+|Market Phase:? ||Warning|| This indicator compares long term trend with short term price action to explain the current phase of the market.
+According to the indicator, the stock of Tesco Corp. is in the Warning Phase.
+The market for TESO may have briefly paused from rising, and is now showing weak signs of selling.

-|Short Term Trend: || (+5)
+|Short Term Trend: || (-2)

 ||The short term trend indicator only looks at 10 to 20 day timeframe to determine the current trend.
-Tesco Corp.(TESO) is currently mildly bullish.|
+Tesco Corp.(TESO) is currently congested with slight down trend.|

-|3 Day Money Flow: || (+8)
+|3 Day Money Flow: || (-6)

-||The money flowing for last 3 days in TESO has been extremely bullish.
+||The money flowing for last 3 days in TESO has been mildly bearish.
 This indicator summarizes the price and volume activity over last 3 days.
 It is a very short term indicator.|

-|| ||Relative Strength:|| (+7)
+|| ||Relative Strength:|| (-4)

-|EPS Growth(yoy):|| (-2)
+|EPS Growth(yoy):|| (-1)

-|| ||Fundamental:|| (+6)
+|| ||Fundamental:|| (+5)